Helen Hill: Death

 Hill was murdered at approximately 5:30 in the morning on January 4, 2007, by an unknown intruder in her home in the Faubourg Marigny neighborhood.
 Her husband was shot three times and survived; their toddler son was uninjured.
 Shortly beforehand, the intruder had apparently attempted to rob a bed-and-breakfast a few houses down the street.
 Police were questioning the bed-and-breakfast's owners when they heard gunshots at Hill's house.

-As of 2018, the New Orleans Police Department has made no arrest in the case, despite a $15,000 Crimestoppers reward being in effect for any information leading to an indictment.
+As of 2026, the New Orleans Police Department has made no arrest in the case, despite a $15,000 Crimestoppers reward being offered for any information leading to an indictment.
 The case has received extensive media coverage, including national radio, television, and print coverage in the United States and Canada.

 Hill's murder was one of a spate of killings in the first week of 2007 in New Orleans, prompting civic outrage that culminated in a march on City Hall on January 11, 2007, sometimes referred to as the March for Survival.
 Organizers Helen Gillet (a friend to both Hill and Shavers), Ken Foster, and Baty Landis went on to form the nonprofit organization Silence Is Violence, which remains active in its "campaign for peace in New Orleans".